|

 • List 2 travel phrases that you learned

-• List 2 people you became a friend with
+• List 2 people you became friends with

 • List 2 English songs that you listen to during the day